mhannum72/mylunch/README.md

 todo
 ====

+* I have a couple of decisions to make at this point:
+  - Will I allow users to follow other users 'twitter' style, or will i have a concept of myspace friends?
+Maybe I could allow users to follow either restaurants OR other users .. ?
+So any picture uploaded to a restaurant would be sent to the user, and any picture uploaded by a user would be sent to a user.
+  - I'm leaning towards this route- the only negative is that I'll have to force people to pick usernames so that i don't accidentally disclose someone's email address.
+Forcing people to pick usernames is dumb, but everyone is used to it at least.
+  - This becomes better though if I allow someone to sign in with either a username or a password.
+  - Another concept - any place with is not found by google automatically be- comes a new and unique place which is prefaced by the creating user's username.
+So 'my_kitchen@georgiagirl' would be an example.
+Other users could subscribe to it, np.
+  - Maybe EVERYTHING should be suffix'd by the user's name, and maybe there should be no concept of a global 'restaurant' .. this seems better and safer somehow...  for one thing, i don't have to worry about restaurants suing me, and i don't have to prescreen the photos.
+I'm liking this a bit more.
+I could still allow people to subscribe to all of the photos from a single restaurant i think.
 * The winner is: google places api!
 Their autocomplete engine is fantastic.
   I'll have to think about capturing the search results and maintaining a separate entry in my own database to provide a 'restaurant page'.
 At first